 In other words: Just like with any other investment, when it comes to buying ETFs, do your homework before buying.

-This year, I’ve upgraded the list by only including the best Fidelity ETFs that have earned a Morningstar Medalist rating of at least Bronze or better.
+In this case, I started by narrowing down Fidelity ETFs to those that have earned a Morningstar Medalist rating of at least Bronze or better.
 Unlike Morningstar’s Star ratings, which are based upon past performance, Morningstar Medalist ratings are a forward-looking analytical view of a fund.
 Per Morningstar:

 “For actively managed funds, the top three ratings of Gold, Silver, and Bronze all indicate that our analysts expect the rated investment vehicle to produce positive alpha relative to its Morningstar Category index over the long term, meaning a period of at least five years.
 For passive strategies, the same ratings indicate that we expect the fund to deliver alpha relative to its Morningstar Category index that is above the lesser of the category median or zero over the long term.”